EN | DE

 • • Priority application filed in July 2020

-• • International (PCT-)application published in 2022
+• • International PCT-application published in 2022

-• • European patent application granted in August 2024
+• • European patent granted in 2023

 • • National/regional applications pending in US